-The yield curve inverted yesterday because the interest rate on 10-year treasury bonds dropped below the interest rate on 2-year treasuries.
+The yield curve inverted on August 15th because the interest rate on 10-year treasury bonds dropped below the interest rate on 2-year treasuries.
 There are some obvious causes that we can see:

 - There is a significant flight to safety with a high level of cash looking for a place to go and the 10-year US treasury bond is the current choice of most foreign investors and that demand is driving the price higher and yield lower.

 - Federal Reserve chairman Powell has hinted at additional significant lowering of the overnight Fed funds rate (He mentioned zero which gives them a lot of flexibility but sends a potential red flag to the bond market).

 - Most of the rest of the world’s economies have been declining for the last 2 years.

 - Brexit looks like it will happen without a plan.

 All of these drive 10-year treasury yields lower and also open the door for a slowdown in the US.
 Right now, the economy continues to be strong with continued low unemployment, earnings growth and continued positive expectations from corporate America for both large and small businesses.